zixuan-ye/zixuan-ye.github.io/content/publication/2022_neurips_sapa/index.md

 ---
-title: 'Infusing Definiteness into Randomness: Rethinking Composition Styles for Deep Image Matting'
+title: 'SAPA: Similarity-Aware Point Affiliation for Feature Upsampling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

 authors:
-  - "In Proceedings of AAAI Conference on Artificial Intelligence (AAAI 2023)"
+  - "In Annual Conference on Neural Information Processing Systems (NeurIPS 2022) Spotlight"
 # authors:
 #   - "Zixuan Ye"
 #   - "Yutong Dai"